the-dev-collection/Fusion-AI/fusion-model-serving/my-blog.md

 <img width="2940" height="1332" alt="image" src="https://github.com/user-attachments/assets/00b7f7ac-d3dc-40ac-b741-457d0b65b5d6" />

 **Analysis:** This graph shows prefix cache hit rates broken down per decode pod.
-The lines are not uniform — one or more pods show consistently higher cache hit rates compared to others.
+The lines are not uniform; one or more pods show consistently higher cache hit rates compared to others.
 This uneven distribution indicates that requests with similar prompt structures are repeatedly routed to the same pod, confirming effective cache-aware scheduling.
-This is the most critical metric in disaggregated inference — without sustained cache hit rates, Prefill-Decode separation does not provide meaningful performance improvements.
+This is the most critical metric in disaggregated inference  without sustained cache hit rates.
+Prefill-Decode separation does not provide meaningful performance improvements.

 ### Workload Distribution
 #### Prompt Tokens (Baseline Workload)